quantum-tinkerer/pymablock/paper/introduction.md

 expensive, scaling poorly for large systems and high orders.**
 Constructing an effective Hamiltonian, is however, a computationally expensive task.
-The Schrieffer-Wolff transformation computes each order of the unitary transformation from a nested commutator of previous orders, making the number of matrix products scale exponentially with the order.
+This is a consequence of the exponential parametrization of the unitary transformation in a Schrieffer–Wolff transformation, which requires computing an exponentially growing number of matrix products per order.
-Additionally, it truncates the effective Hamiltonian at every order, computing more terms than it needs.
+Big systems, like those of many-body physics, bosonic Hamiltonians, and otherwise large Hilbert spaces, are thus expensive to compute.
-Finally, it groups all the perturbative terms into one, causing independent orders to depend on each other, increasing the number of computations needed.
+Similarly, high orders and combined perturbations are also costly, because they require computing all the terms of the previous orders too.
-**Note: consider summarizing this in more general terms, and explain better in the benchmark section.**
+Aside from the scaling, a Schrieffer–Wolff transformation also requires truncating the results, effectively wasting computational resources.

 **We develop an efficient algorithm capable of symbolic and numeric computations and make it available in Pymablock.**